PROG7314-POE-SSB/PROG7314-POE-Part-2-Android-App/README.md

         ```

-    -   To enable Google Sign-In, you must add your computer's **SHA-1 fingerprint** to your Firebase project settings.
-Follow the instructions from the Firebase documentation to generate it.
+    -   To enable Google Sign-In, add your computer's **SHA-1 fingerprint** to your Firebase project settings.

-5. Build and Run:

-    Sync the project with Gradle files and run the application on an emulator or a physical device.
+5.  **Build and Run:** Sync the project with Gradle files and run the application.

 * * * * *